Donate

 Take time for reflection.
 Try keeping a gratitude journal or using a gratitude app.
 Keep track of all the great memories and positives in your life—as well as those things and people you’d miss if they were suddenly absent from your life.
 If you’re more prone to venting or negative posts, you can even express your gratitude on social media—although you may benefit more from private reflection that isn’t subject to the scrutiny of others.

 Practice mindfulness.
-Experiencing FOMO and comparing yourself unfavorably to others keeps you dwelling on life’s disappointments and frustrations.
-Instead of being fully engaged in the present, you’re focused on the “what ifs” and the “if onlys” that prevent you from having a life that matches those you see on social media.
-By practicing mindfulness, you can learn to live more in the present moment, lessen the impact of FOMO, and improve your overall mental wellbeing.
+Experiencing FOMO and comparing yourself unfavorably to others keeps you dwelling on “if onlys” that prevent you from having a life like those you see on social media.
+By practicing mindfulness, you can learn to be fully engaged in the present moment, lessen the impact of FOMO, and improve your overall mental wellbeing.

-Volunteer.
+Help others.
 Just as human beings are hard-wired to seek social connection, we’re also hard-wired to give to others.
-Helping other people or animals not only enriches your community and benefits a cause that’s important to you, but it also makes you feel happier and more grateful.
+Volunteering not only enriches your community and benefits a cause that’s important to you, but it also makes you feel happier and more grateful.

 Speak to a Licensed Therapist